orangeadam3/terra121/TROUBLESHOOT.md

 You can use some of our [Cool locations](COOL_LOCATIONS.md) to find somewhere interesting to teleport to.

 ### " java.lang.OutOfMemoryError: GC overhead limit exceeded", what is that, how do I fix?
 You exceeded the amount of memory that the JVM (Minecraft's running environment) has to use, there are a lot of chunks in the cubic space, and a lot of blocks in those chunks.
 Especially considering that you will most likely be moving great lengths to get anywhere, you will a lot of memory available to the game to run properly.
+You can edit the JVM's memory allocation by changing the JVM arguments when it starts:

+### JVM Arguments For the Client

 Inside of Minecraft's Launcher, go to the Installations tab, find your installation of Forge, and select Edit: